Signature Series

 Autistic Burnout, Inertia, Meltdown, & Shutdown (BIMS): Strategies for Support at Home, Work, & School

 with Dr. Christie Welch, Ph.D., OT reg.
-December 11th, 2025, from 12 PM to 1 PM.
+Aired: December 2025.

 - Learn how to recognize and respond to autistic burnout, inertia, meltdowns, and shutdowns with strategies that truly make a difference.
 This live interview will offer insights from the latest research on BIMS, rooted in first-person autistic perspectives and strategy-focused guidance for parents, autistic adults, and professionals supporting autistic individuals across settings like home, school, and work.